 Inside the star-shaped mountains (which, if I may complain, are not particularly star-shaped), we found the Phoenix Cave, a magma-filled dungeon where Locke was only a few steps ahead of us.
 We had to split up into two parties to get through here, which raises the question of how Locke was navigating the place, but I suppose he is a Thief.
 Technically there was no boss guarding Locke’s long-lost treasure, but the Red Dragon was available to fight, though I seem to remember us having some trouble making our way to it!
-We were definitely disappointed by the party that had to fight it, which I believe featured Gau, and tried to outright swap the two parties to put a better one in position, though I don’t believe that was actually possible and we failed in any event.
-Someone correct me if I’m wrong about that.
+We were definitely disappointed by the party that had to fight it, which I believe featured Gau, and tried to outright swap the two parties to put a better one in position, though I don’t believe that was actually possible (correct me if I’m wrong) and we failed in any event.

-Once Locke had his treasure, we discovered it was the Phoenix magicite, and he tried to use it to revive Rachel.
-Unfortunately, Phoenix could only revive her for a short time, as the Magicite was somehow damaged in the process.
+We reunited with Locke just as he found his treasure, which turned out to be the Phoenix magicite.
+He tried to use it to revive Rachel.
+Unfortunately, Phoenix could only revive her for a short time, as the Magicite was somehow damaged in the process, preventing it from ever working like this again.
 They spoke, and Rachel tried to get him to give up on his guilt and hook up with Celes (apparently the dead are incredibly perceptive), and passed on, merging her spirit with Phoenix to restore the magicite.

 …So is someone important to the party going to die every time we get the Phoenix Summon, or…?